-dispose has the meaning given in the Listing Rules.
+dispose and dispose of has have the meanings given in the Listing Rules.

 Escrow Period means, in relation to Restricted Securities, the escrow period applicable to those Restricted Securities under the Listing Rules.

 Restricted Securities has the meaning given in the Listing Rules.